Letters of recommendation are essential components of your MBA application.

 Should you have any questions about him, please feel free to contact me on 222 555 7777 or email me at email@example.com.

-Alternatively, Princeton Review suggests you could send your thank-you notes two weeks before the deadline.
-This would have a dual purpose of thanking your recommenders and gently reminding them of the upcoming deadline if it slipped their mind.
+Alternatively, you can send your thank-you notes two weeks before the deadline.
+This would have a dual purpose of thanking your recommenders and gently reminding them of the upcoming deadline.

 Once you have received your acceptance to an MBA program, it is a good idea to update your recommenders with this information.
 They will want to know about your application’s end result and celebrate your success.

-The Common Letter of Recommendation was developed to ease the burden on recommenders.
-It contains one set of questions commonly asked by business schools and can provide the most insightful responses about candidates.
+The Common Letter of Recommendation contains one set of questions commonly asked by business schools and can provide the most insightful responses about candidates.

 You may have noticed some of the business schools detailed above asked very similar questions.
 Stanford, MIT Sloan, Tuck, and Yale are some of the many business schools that use the Common Letter of Recommendation.